 First, the disclaimer: this entry is not about promoting the business of promotion – the focus here is on creativity, practical effects, and craft, all at a technical standard set in a genre which happens to be “commercial art”.
-The takeaway from this collection of videos shouldn’t be “Now go out and sell something!”, but “How creative can you get with inanimate objects, and with whatever resources you may not even realise you have at your disposal?”
+The takeaway from this collection of videos shouldn’t be “Now go out and sell something!”, but “How creative can you get with everyday items you already own?“

 Indy Mogul‘s Ted is joined by commercial creator and regular guest Justin Jones to create a mock beer ad – and in the process, they offer a great insight into the details that create the commercial look.
 This one requires more equipment and crew, but the concepts apply to shoots of any size:

-High-end video creator Parker Wallbeck offers behind-the-scenes look at a commercial using “only” two lights (note: boutique, specialist lights).
+High-end video creator Parker Walbeck offers this behind-the-scenes look at a commercial using “only” two lights (note: boutique, specialist lights).
 While the focus of this video seems equipment-heavy, the principles themselves can be applied to a shoot on any level: